King Hu: Wuxia films

+Later career

 Though critically hailed, Hu's later films were less commercially successful than his first two films.
 After his late comedy masterpiece All the King's Men, he moved to California in the early 1980s.
 Late in his life, he made a brief return from semi-retirement in The Swordsman (1990) and Painted Skin (1992), but neither achieved the renown of his first two, financially successful wuxia films.
-Hu spent the last decade of his life in Los Angeles.
-He died in Taipei of complications from angioplasty.
-He is buried in Whittier, California.